mnkiefer/cozy-copilot/docs/Mascots.md

-# Mascots
+# Companions

-Mascots are your loyal companions on this coding adventure.
-They’re here to help you, guide you, and cheer you on as you explore the Land of Code and tackle challenges along the way.
+Joining you on this coding adventure are your local companions.
+They're here to help you, guide you, and cheer you on as you explore the Land of Code and tackle challenges along the way.

-Each Mascot has its own personality and skills:
+Each companion has its own personality and skills:

 * **The Octocat**: Clever, curious, and great at staying organized, Mona keeps the team on track.
 Mona can summon Git Powers to track and revert errors, etc.